-Associate, Intellectual Property Solutions
+Associate, IAM Solutions

 François Weidler-Bauchez is in charge of the digital transformation of the intellectual property asset management (IAM) function and acts as “virtual in-house counsel” for Novalto clients, developing innovation and IP strategies, driven by technology, business, and legal requirements.